petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-elements/predefined-element-variables-reference.md

 **\*** [Activate Liferay Commerce](https://learn.liferay.com/commerce/latest/en/installation-and-upgrades/activating-liferay-commerce-enterprise.html) to access the Commerce-specific variables.

 **\*** Access ipstack and OpenWeatherMap variables by first enabling each service.
 Visit System or Instance Settings &rarr; Platform &rarr; Search Experiences.
-Click the Enabled checkbox and Save the configuration for the service you're configuring.
+Click the Enabled checkbox and save the configuration for the service you're configuring.
 Note that the OpenWeatherMap service depends on the ipstack service being enabled.
 See [Personalizing the Search Experience](../personalizing-the-search-experience.md) for an example using the ipstack service.

 **\*\*** In addition to these out-of-the-box variables, [Custom Fields](../../../../system-administration/configuring-liferay/adding-custom-fields.md) on the User entity can also be referenced as variables in the Element.
 For example, a User Custom Field with the name _Employee_ is referenced in an Element with `user.custom.field.employee`.